 - The last one is instability.
 Even when a state has been attained, sometimes dreams and realities will come up and disturb that state.
 Those who had perhaps a very bad time in imprisonment, then they are brought out, they’re rescued.
 They’re among their friends and they’re being looked after, and all is well.
 Periodically, they begin to talk rapidly to each other, and they begin to contest.
 The principal says, “No, not true.
 You’re here.
 You’re safe.
 You’re here.
 You’re among us.
 You’re not in that awful place anymore.
 No. No. No. No.” Then he gradually calms down.

-Dreams, things which are and completely unreal and against the reality of the situation, so they can disturb him.
+Dreams, things which are completely unreal and against the reality of the situation can disturb him.

 Patanjali gives particular remedies for these things, but there are three sutras in which Patanjali says.
 Meditation on the name of God.
 Repetition of the name which is generally used is Om.
 It’s a word of not of the Sanskrit language.
 It’s used by many mystical schools outside India, who have found it, who have discovered it for themselves.
 It’s one of the greatest of the names of God.